IvieThePlant/csc341-f23/programming-csc341f23/prog06_BST-csc341f23/README.md

 1. `class Node`.
 Add a default constructor to the Node class.
+2. `class Node`.
+Modify the constructor so that each child points to the dummy node.

 1. Implementation for class List
 - `void add(Simple value)`